msilcs/msilcs.github.io/index.md

 # Portfolio

 ### Previous projects
-Here are several examples of previous programs I have worked on, both as part of my degree and in my spare time.
+Here are several examples of programs I have worked on, both as part of my degree and in my spare time.

 - Event mixing for particle physics in C++